Indonesian occupation of East Timor: Forced adoption and removal of children

-During the occupation, approximately 4,000 children were forcibly removed from their families by Indonesian soldiers as well as by state and religious organizations.
+During the occupation, approximately 4,000 children were forcibly removed from their families by Indonesian soldiers as well as by state and religious organisations.
 Although some were well-treated, others were subjected to various forms of abuse, including sexual abuse.
 Some were converted to Islam.
 A number of soldiers who kidnapped these children still hold senior positions within the Indonesian military.

 Operasi Keamanan: 1981–82

 In 1981 the Indonesian military launched Operasi Keamanan (Operation Security), which some have named the "fence of legs" program.
 During this operation, Indonesian forces conscripted 50,000 to 80,000 Timorese men and boys to march through the mountains ahead of advancing TNI troops as human shields to foreclose a Fretilin counterattack.
-The objective was to sweep the guerillas into the central part of the region where they could be eradicated.
-Many of those conscripted into the "fence of legs" died of starvation, exhaustion or were shot by Indonesian forces for allowing guerillas to slip through.
+The objective was to sweep the guerrillas into the central part of the region where they could be eradicated.
+Many of those conscripted into the "fence of legs" died of starvation, exhaustion or were shot by Indonesian forces for allowing guerrillas to slip through.
 As the "fence" converged on villages, Indonesian forces massacred an unknown number of civilians.
 At least 400 villagers were massacred in Lacluta by Battalion 744 of the Indonesian Army in September 1981.
 An eyewitness who testified before the Australian Senate stated that soldiers deliberately killed small children by smashing their heads against a rock.
 The operation failed to crush the resistance, and widespread resentment toward the occupation grew stronger than ever.
 As Fretilin troops in the mountains continued their sporadic attacks, Indonesian forces carried out numerous operations to destroy them over the next ten years.
 In the cities and villages, meanwhile, a non-violent resistance movement began to take shape.